Specialized Back Hypertrophy Program

 Rack Deadlift:

-Rack deadlifts are partial deadlifts done with bar starting at around knee height instead of on the ground.
+Rack deadlifts are partial deadlifts done with the bar starting at around knee height instead of on the ground.
 The full deadlift is a total body movement that hits every muscle in the body.

 By starting with the bar at knee height, you decrease the amount of lower body (the legs) involvement in the movement because your knees and hips are not flexed as much in the starting position.